 This site is located on two levels of vista green plateau, with three sides surrounded by trees and bamboo bush slopes at the back.
 The hostel development portion facing south enjoys a full open unobstructed view of Tate’s Cairn Tunnels entrance runway with natural ecological surroundings at the back, which forms a natural environmental contrast.
 The residence halls concentrated PV panels installed at roof top as an alternative electricity power supply for hostels’ common corridors, general lighting and part of hot water power supply.
 A Key Card System is adopted as the main tool for student residents to gain access to the main entrance doorways of the halls, entrance doors of each block and residential unit.
 It is also used for paying the unit’s air-conditioning electricity consumption and usage of self-service laundries.
 Security monitoring devices are installed at the main entrance, block entrance and escalator lobby.

 To promote students’ hall life, there are a communal hall, a study room, pigeon holes and security counter, storage at the ground floor and laundry area at the lower ground floor of each block.
 In addition, there is an outdoor recreation ground for student activities.

 Construction of the HSUHK Jockey Club Residential Colleges was completed in September 2015.

-Site C1 – Upon completion of the HSMC Jockey Club Residential Colleges, the existing staff quarters and student hostels can be decanted to pave way for Phase III development.
+Site C1 – Upon completion of the HSUHK Jockey Club Residential Colleges, the existing staff quarters and student hostels can be decanted to pave way for Phase III development.
 In its place, a new composite complex with a large classroom podium will be built to cater for future needs.

-Site C2 – The existing Block M can be further modified to pave way for Phase III development.
+Site C2 – The existing M Building can be further modified to pave way for Phase III development.
 It will link to the new composite complex with a large classroom podium to cater for future needs at Site C1.